rmolinari/thesis_1999/1999_thesis.typ

 with the standard partial ordering $<_L$.
 If $alpha in T$ has even length $|alpha| = 2e$ then $alpha$ aims to satisfy requirement~$R_e$, while if $|alpha| = 2e + 1$ it works towards satisfying~$P_e$.
-(Hence the definition of the priority tree: strategies for satisfying $P_e$ will have just two outcomes: 0 and~1.)
+(Hence the definition of the priority tree: strategies for satisfying $P_e$ will have just two outcomes, 0 and~1.)
-As before we make no distinction between a node on the tree and (the instance of) the strategy.
+As before we make no distinction between a node in the tree and (the instance of) the strategy.
 An $R$-strategy is cancelled by resetting all of its cycles.
-A $P$-strategy is cancelled merely by putting it into #pstate(0) and discarding its witness.
+A $P$-strategy is cancelled merely by discarding its witness, reducing its restraint to zero, and putting it into #pstate(0).

 The construction proceeds as follows.

-Stage 0: #h(1em) All strategies are cancelled.
+Stage 0: #h(1em) All strategies start in #state(0)/P0 with entirely undefined functionals and witnesses.

 Stage $s+1$: #h(1em) We define, in substages $t < s$, a finite path $f_(s+1)$, through the tree, of length~$s$.
 So, suppose $alpha = restr(f_(s+1), t) in T$ is defined.